Voltaic Cell Basic Construction and Working of Voltaic CellPosted by Sibasish Ghosh on 24/2/2012 & Updated on 5/9/2018

 On reaching on the copper plate, these electrons then combine with the hydrogen atoms deposited on the plate and form neutral hydrogen atoms.
-These atoms then combine in pairs to form molecules of hydrogen which lastly comes up along the copper plate in form of hydrogen bubbles.
-The chemical action taking place inside the voltaic cell is as follows, However this action stops when the contact potential between Zn and dilute sulfuric acid reaches the value of 0.62 Volt, zinc being at lower potential with respect of the solution film adjacent to it as shown in the figure below.
+These atoms then combine in pairs to form molecules of hydrogen gas and the gas lastly comes up along the copper plate in form of hydrogen bubbles.
+The chemical action taking place inside the voltaic cell is as follows, However, this action stops when the contact potential between Zn and dilute sulfuric acid reaches the value of 0.62 Volt.
+During operation of a voltaic cell, the zinc late is at a lower potential with respect of the solution film adjacent to it as shown in the figure below.

 Polarization of Voltaic CellIt is observed that in this cell, the current gradually gets reduced and after a certain time of its operation, the current may cease altogether.
-This decrease of current is due to the deposition of hydrogen on the copper plate.
-Although the hydrogen comes out from the cell in form of bubbles, but still there is a formation of thin layer on the plate surface.
-This layer acts as an electrical insulation, thereby increase the internal electrical resistance of the cell.
-Because of this insulated layer, further hydrogen ions cannot get electrons from copper plate and get deposited in ion form.
+This decrease in current is due to the deposition of hydrogen on the copper plate.
+Although the hydrogen comes out from the cell in form of bubbles, still there is a formation of a thin layer of hydrogen on the plate surface.
+This layer acts as an electrical insulation, thereby increase the internal resistance of the cell.
+Because of this insulating layer, further hydrogen ions cannot get electrons from the copper plate and get deposited in ion form.
 This layer of positive hydrogen ions on the copper plate exerts a repulsive force on other hydrogen ions which are approaching the copper plate.
-Hence current is reduced.
+Hence the current gets reduced.
 This phenomenon is known as polarization.

-Local Action of Voltaic CellIt is found that even when the voltaic cell is not supplying any current, zinc continuously dissolves in the electrolyte.
-This is due to the fact that some traces of impurities like iron and lead in commercial zinc form tiny local cells which are short circuited by the main body of zinc.
+Local Action of Voltaic CellIt is found that even when the voltaic cell is not supplying any current, zinc continuously gets dissolved in the electrolyte.
+This is due to the fact that some traces of impurities like iron and lead in commercial zinc form tiny local cells which are short-circuited by the main body of zinc.
 The action of these parasitic cells cannot be controlled so that there is some wastage of zinc.
 This phenomenon is known as local action.